Dallas Federal Criminal Defense Attorney

-If you are facing a federal criminal case, an investigation, a federal grand jury subpoena, or a federal target letter, you simply cannot afford to experiment.
+If you are facing a federal criminal case in Dallas, an investigation, a federal grand jury subpoena, or a federal target letter, you simply cannot afford to experiment.
 You only have one shot.
-Just like you would see a specialist to treat your heart condition, you should consider experienced federal attorneys with a proven track record to handle your federal case, for example:
+Just like you would see a specialist to treat your heart condition, you should consider experienced (former justice department) Dallas federal criminal defense attorneys with a proven track record to handle your federal case, for example:

 - Opioid Prescription Investigations (21 U.S.C.
 841, 846)